SamMilnes/DS-Individual-Final-Project/README.md

 Overall, this was a really fun project to do.
 I learned a lot about machine learning and also learned that it is extremly difficult to predict someones scores for the PGA Masters tournament that happens every year.

 Even though I did this project for my data science class project, I plan on trying to make my model more accurate and mess around with it more in the feature.

+The code for this project can be found here: https://github.com/SamMilnes/DS-Individual-Final-Project/blob/main/Code.ipynb

 ## Instructions For Running Project
 The only special instructions for running the code is to change the file path to the csv data file being read in.
 When I created this project, I used Google Colab so I had the file in my drive and read it in that way.